Information

 Tel: 0800 009 6668

-We are committed to adhering to the following data protection principles in relation to your personal data:
+We are committed to fully applying and adhering to the data protection principles in relation to your personal data as required by the UK General Data Protection Regulation (GPDR) legislation and DPA (2018):

 We process personal data lawfully, fairly, and in a transparent manner.

-We ensure that employees are informed about the purpose and legal basis for processing their data.
+We ensure that all individuals are informed about the purpose and legal basis for processing their data.
 Clear communication is provided through privacy notices and policies.

 Purpose Limitation